RuslanAyupov/isd-tools/README.md

 -- Database
 CREATE DATABASE alarms;
-GRANT ALL PRIVILEGES ON DATABASE alarms TO alarmsdba
+GRANT ALL PRIVILEGES ON DATABASE alarms TO alarmsdba;
 ```

 + Create Tables and Set default scheme